adambard/learnxinyminutes-docs/oum.html.markdown

 2 - 1 //=> 1
 2 * 2 //=> 4

-// exponent returns a double
+// exponent operation returns a double

 2 ^ 3 //=> 8.0